tmtsoftware/esw/docs/src/main/sequencersandscripts/sequencer.md

 ## Registering Sequencers in Location Service

 A Sequencer is a Sequence Component that has a script loaded.
 A Sequencer converts a Sequence Component, but the Sequence Component stays around.
-A Sequencer must be started specifying the subsystem for the Sequencer and the observing mode (as described above).
+A Sequencer must be started specifying the subsystem for the Sequencer, and the observing mode (as described above).

 Like Sequence Components, Sequencers register themselves in the Location Service based on arguments used when they are started.
 The following table shows scenarios that may happen when the Sequence Manager starts Sequencers for an observing mode.